Accident Claims for Cleaners

-Many households and workplaces have a cleaner or housekeeper but looking after any kind of property can be hazardous, and each year hundreds make claims for personal injury on the job.
+Many households and workplaces have a cleaner or housekeeper but looking after any kind of property can be hazardous, and each year hundreds of people make claims for injuries suffered on the job.

 If you’ve been left with injuries or a health condition through your work do not think that you should have to put up with it – you may be entitled to make a claim for your injuries.
 Call us now on 0800 10 757 95 to discuss your situation.

-There are many scenarios in which cleaners can sustain injuries.
+There are many scenarios in which you could sustain injuries.
 These include:

-- Road accidents - they usually have a number of contracts, something which involves travelling to different locations as part of their working week.
-Hurrying from one home or business to another to make appointments can lead to road accidents caused by stressed, fatigued drivers.
+- Road accidents - you may have a number of contracts, something which involves travelling to different locations as part of your regular working week.
+Hurrying from one home or business to another to make appointments can lead to road accidents caused by stress and fatigue

 - Falls from height – the dusting and cleaning of high shelving, windows and ceilings may involve the use of a step ladder.
-Falls from height are one of the most common causes of injury in the workplace and the biggest single cause of fatal work accidents it is vital that safety rules are adhered to.
+Falls from height are one of the most common causes of injury in the workplace and the biggest single cause of fatal work accidents.

-- Burn injuries – those who work in private homes are at risk of burns from electrical appliances which are faulty, or left on by forgetful house owners.
-Hot pots and pans lying around in the kitchen could also cause unnecessary workplace injuries to a member of staff.
+- Burn injuries – if you work in private homes you could be at risk of burns from electrical appliances which are faulty or left on by forgetful house owners.
+Hot pots and pans lying around in the kitchen could also cause unnecessary workplace injuries.

-- Needle injuries - although medical waste should be cleared away by medical staff as they work, cleaning staff in hospitals may have to deal with clearing away needles and other clinical waste which puts them at risk of infection and other injury.
+- Needle injuries - although medical waste should be cleared away by medical staff as they work, if you are are cleaner in a hospital, you may have to deal with clearing away needles and other clinical waste which can put you at risk of infection and other injury.

-- Occupational illness – they are regularly working in dusty conditions, and who come into contact with a range of cleaning products, are at risk of occupational illnesses such as asthma and eczema.
-Some housekeepers take preventative measures like wearing masks and gloves while working.
+- Occupational illness – dusty conditions are an occupational hazard, as is contact with a range of cleaning products, but both of these things can put you at risk of occupational illnesses such as asthma and eczema.
+It is advisable that you take preventative measures like wearing masks and gloves while working.

 If you are a cleaner who has been harmed in an accident at work you should not be fearful of making a claim.
-YouClaim, the personal injury experts are here to help you get the recompense that you deserve from the party responsible.
+YouClaim are here to help you get the recompense that you deserve from the party responsible.

-Making a claim through YouClaim is hassle-free, so get in contact with us today.
+Making a claim through us is hassle-free, so get in contact with us today.

-YouClaim will appoint the most suitable solicitor to deal with your case, who will then talk you through the whole process and fight to get you the most renumeration available on a no win, no fee basis.
+We will appoint the most suitable solicitor to deal with your case, who will then talk you through the whole process and fight to get you the most remuneration available.

 Give us a call for free on 0800 10 757 95 or click request a call back via our contact form.